-If you are self-isolating because you are at a higher risk from coronavirus, we can help to connect you to the network of community volunteers.
+If you are self-isolating because you have tested positive for Coronavirus and/or been told to self-isolate by Track and Trace , we can help to connect you to the network of community volunteers.

 They can help with the collection and delivery of essential items, like food and prescription medicines, and also connect you (remotely) with someone if you just need a person to talk to.